martinemde/martinemde.github.io/_posts/2025-10-05-announcing-gem-coop.md

 _don't put all your gems in one basket_

-The team from rubygems.org is excited to announce a new gem server for the Ruby community:
+The former team from rubygems.org is excited to announce a new gem server for the Ruby community:

 [https://gem.coop](https://gem.coop)